yona-lang/yona/README.md

 ## Installation Instructions
 Follow the [installation instructions](https://yona-lang.org/getting_started/installation/).

+## News
+Check out the [release notes](https://yona-lang.org/getting_started/release-notes/) for the most up to date news.

 ## Contributing
 Here is a list of some ideas on what to do: